anuranbaka/cppnumpy/README.md

   - ` Mat<Type3> broadcast(Type2 operand, Type3 (*function)(Type,Type2)) `
 - **operator^**: matrix multiplication (Not XOR!)
   - ` Mat<Type> operator^(const Mat<Type>&) `
-- **T**: performs hard transpose, storing them in destination matrix if given
+- **T**: performs hard transpose on a 2D matrix, storing it in a destination matrix if given
   - ` Mat<Type> T() `
   - ` Mat<Type> T(Mat&) `
 - **t**: performs soft transpose, leaving the underlying data, and changing only how the matrix accesses elements